Nesper94/Metabiome/documentation/source/tutorial.rst

     metabiome qc -i sample_data/ -o quality_check/

-After running this command the folder :file:`quality-check/` will be created and inside it you will find a FastQC report with quality info for each input file.
-You can also view this info summarized in the file from MultiQC.
+After running this command the folder :file:`quality-check/` will be created and inside it you will find a `FastQC <https://www.bioinformatics.babraham.ac.uk/projects/fastqc/>`_ report with quality info for each input file.
+You can also view this info summarized in the file from `MultiQC <https://multiqc.info/>`_.

 Quality filtering
 -----------------